1972 River Oaks Tennis Tournament

-The 1972 River Oaks Tennis Tournament, also known as the River Oaks Invitational, was a men's tennis tournament played on outdoor clay courts at the River Oaks Country Club in Houston, Texas, U.S. in the United States.
+The 1972 River Oaks Tennis Tournament, also known as the River Oaks Invitational, was a men's tennis tournament played on outdoor clay courts at the River Oaks Country Club in Houston, Texas in the United States.
 It was the 38th edition of the tournament and was held from April 3 through April 9, 1972.
 The tournament was part of the 1972 World Championship Tennis circuit and offered total prize money of $50,000.
 The singles title was won by first-seeded Rod Laver who earned $10,000 first-prize money.